niyue/rime-ollama-translator/README_EN.md

 ## Usage

-1. Start Rime input method
+1. Start RIME input method
 2. Type Chinese text
 3. When the input length reaches the configured minimum length, Japanese translation candidates will automatically appear
 4. Translation results are marked with 🌐 icon and appear as the second candidate in the list